breaclark/space-calculator/README.md

 # **Space Calculator!**

-#### By Brea Borlas
+#### By Brea Clark

 ## Description

-A project to practice test driven development and use object oriented programming
+A project to practice test driven development and use object oriented programming.
+See it live here: https://breaclark.github.io/space-calculator/

 ## Specifications